 In addition to the TDSR, note that banks will check your credit score when you apply for a home loan.
 Taking out large loans in a short time can mark you as being credit hungry, which will lower your credit rating.
 This can also result in the bank giving you less than the maximum LTV.

-On the surface, it looks like you’re getting a two-for-one deal: you provide for your children, while upgrading from your flat.
-But we’ve mentioned time and again that this is a terrible, unsafe idea – especially if you’re a retiree, or near retirement.
+On the surface, it looks like you’re getting a two-for-one deal.
+You provide for your children while upgrading from your flat.
+But we’ve mentioned time and again that this is a terrible, unsafe idea – especially if you’re a retiree or approaching retirement.

 Never assume that you’ll be able to move in with your children or in-laws, and get along perfectly.
 What will you do if your children try to kick you out of the condo, or if the shared space becomes unbearable?
 This is a disturbingly common problem in Singapore.